lynktu/react-instantsearch/docgen/src/guide/Autocomplete_menu.md

 ---
-title: Autocomplete menu
+title: Autocomplete Menu
 mainTitle: Guides
 layout: main.pug
 category: guide
+withHeadings: true
-navWeight: 20
+navWeight: 6
+editable: true
+githubSource: docs/docgen/src/getting-started/best-practices.md
 ---

 You can build an autocomplete menu with React InstantSearch that uses an external autocomplete component.
 It takes advantage of the [`connectAutoComplete`](connectors/connectAutoComplete.html) connector.

 [Read the examples](https://github.com/algolia/react-instantsearch/tree/master/packages/react-instantsearch/examples/autocomplete)
  showing you how to build an autocomplete menu that will let you:
 * display hits from different indices
 * have a textarea able to propose suggestions like mentions.

 Those examples use advanced concepts from React InstantSearch.
 If you're not familiar with them you can read their guide first: